Sign up for T&E Care Emails

 All volunteers who work directly with kids are required by the state of PA and T&E Care to get both a Child Abuse History Clearance Check and a Criminal Background Record Check.
 These applications are not complicated to complete.
 Additionally, anyone who has not lived in the state of PA for at least 10 consecutive years must get an FBI clearance.
 Residents of PA for 10 years or more can fill out a witnessed affidavit in lieu of doing the FBI clearance.
 A copy of the affidavit is below.

-Once you have the criminal background check certificate, go to https://www.compass.state.pa.us/cwis/public/home for the Child Abuse form or download it HERE.
-This application can NOT be done online, you MUST mail it in.
-It usually takes 2-3 weeks to receive your clearances.
-There now is no fee for this application.
+Once you have the criminal background check certificate, go to the Child Abuse on-line application.
+This application MUST be done online.
+It usually takes 10-14 days to get an email back with those results.
+The fee is waived if you are doing this for volunteer purposes – which you will be for T&E Care!
 More information about clearances required under the Child Protective Services Law can be found at www.keepkidssafe.pa.gov.

 For the FBI Clearances – if you’ve lived in PA 10 or more consecutive years